 For those who’ve missed the first three pieces of the series, what we’re doing here is exactly what the title suggests.
-As there have been 101 different numbers (0, 00, 1-99) used over the course of the 101 NFL seasons played, we’re simply naming the best player to wear each.
-Every Thursday from now until the start of the 2021 NFL season, which begins Thursday, September 9, we’ll release a new portion of the list.
-Easy enough, right?
+As 101 different numbers (0, 00, 1-99) have been used since the NFL’s inception, we’re simply naming the best player to wear each.

-We kicked things off with a list of 11 in looking at the greatest players to wear Nos.
-00-9 and have since looked at the best to wear Nos.
+We kicked things off with a list of 11 looking at the greatest players to wear Nos.
+00-9 and continued with the best to wear Nos.
 10-19 and Nos.
 20-29.
-And we naturally continue on today with the greatest to wear Nos.
+And we naturally continue with the greatest to wear Nos.
 30-39.

 No. 30: Terrell Davis